cusbg/MolArt/docs/README.md

 # Developers documentation

-## Obtaining MOLSTAR
+## Obtaining MOLART

 #### Using precompiled distribution file

-The easiest way is to simply download the precompiled distribution file ``molstar.js`` from the [dist](https://github.com/davidhoksza/MolStar/tree/master/dist) directory.
+The easiest way is to simply download the precompiled distribution file ``molart.js`` from the [dist](https://github.com/davidhoksza/MolArt/tree/master/dist) directory.

-#### Building MOLSTAR from source code
+#### Building MOLART from source code

-Other option, especially if you want to do some modification to the code before using it, is to build MOLSTAR directly from the source codes.
+Other option, especially if you want to do some modification to the code before using it, is to build MOLART directly from the source codes.

 ###### Obtain the source